openKolibri/halo-90/readme.md

 | Front Components  |    96 |
 | Back Components   |     1 |

+The smallest componts are `0402` LEDs, and all parts can survive normal lead-free reflow profiles.
+The microphone is open port MEMS so do not wash or clean or expose to ultrasonic vibrations (datasheet has further requirements).

 #### Assembly Detail Pictures

 | Assembly    | Front       |